We are responsible for all on-street parking in Devon. District councils are responsible for their own local car parks.

 - apply for a parking dispensation to park on the road while carrying out work

-- search and view new and existing Traffic Regulation Orders.
+- search and view new and existing Traffic Regulation Orders (including the Teignmouth traffic management review).

 All parking restrictions are governed by our current Devon consolidated traffic order.
 This explains all current parking prohibitions and restrictions, and all valid pay and display zones and permit zones.